apertus-open-source-cinema/web-remote/README.md

     "command" : "set_gain",
     "value" : "3"
-    "timestamp" : "",  // can't remember the format for now "status" : "success"    //have still to be defined finally }
+    "timestamp" : "",  // can't remember the format for now "status" : "success"    // has still to be defined finally }
 ```